TRUTH - A Straight-Ticket Vote Only Applies to Partisan Candidates on Your Ballot

 - List of voters issued absentee ballots is sent to the State Board of Elections.
 KRS 117.086.

 - Absentee Ballots Grand Totals Report is sent to the State Board of Elections.

 - Number of Rejected Absentee Ballots & Reasons for Rejected Ballots is sent to the State Board of Elections.

 - County Board of Election Post-Election Report is sent to the Grand Jury and the State Board of Elections.

 TRUTH – Election Equipment is Purchased by Each County and Must be Certified by the Election Assistance Commission and the State Board of Elections

 Election equipment is certified by the Election Assistance Commission (EAC) and then the State Board of Elections certifies equipment from the list approved by the EAC.
 Currently, the State Board of Elections has only certified the following election vendors to sell their equipment: ES&S, Hart Intercivic and Microvote.
 Election equipment is purchased by the legislative body of each county.
 KRS 117.105.
 The EAC and SBE are agencies that contain members from the Democratic and Republican Parties.

-Certification is important because it ensures that all voting systems used in Kentucky meet rigourous standards set for accuracy, security, reliability and accessibility.
+Certification is important because it ensures that all voting systems used in Kentucky meet rigorous standards set for accuracy, security, reliability and accessibility.
 In fact, voting systems tested by the EAC require that systems be able to tabulate 1.5 million ballot positions without error.